ministryofjustice/moj-design-system/app/views/components/multi-select/README.md

-Use the Multi Select component to let users select multiple items in a list.
+Use the multi select component to let users select multiple items in a list.

 {{ dsExample({
   name: 'multi-select',